jhorey/ferry/docs/sources/install/osclient.rst

     $ sudo ferry start hadoop

 Starting the Hadoop stack can take 10 minutes or longer.
-If you login to your HP Cloud web interface, you should be able to see the VMs being instantiated.
+If you login to your Horizon web interface, you should be able to see the VMs being instantiated.
 You can also check the status via Ferry:

 .. code-block:: bash